vios-s/adversarial-test-time-training/index.md

 [comment]: <> (<img align="right" src="https://github.com/vios-s/adversarial-test-time-training/blob/master/method.pdf" width=100>)

-Thanks to their ability to learn data distributions without requiring paired data, Generative Adversarial Networks (GANs) have become an integral part of many computer vision methods, including those developed for medical image segmentation.
-These methods jointly train a segmentor and an adversarial mask discriminator, which provides a data-driven shape prior.
-At inference, the discriminator is discarded, and only the segmentor is used to predict label maps on test images.
-But should we discard the discriminator?
-Here, we argue that the life cycle of adversarial discriminators should not end after training.
-On the contrary, training stable GANs produces powerful shape priors that we can use to correct segmentor mistakes at inference.
-To achieve this, we develop stable mask discriminators that do not overfit or catastrophically forget.
-At test time, we fine-tune the segmentor on each individual test instance until it satisfies the learned shape prior.
-Our method is simple to implement and increases model performance.
-Moreover, it opens new directions for re-using mask discriminators at inference.
+Thanks to their ability to learn flexible data-driven losses, Generative Adversarial Networks (GANs) are an integral part of many semi- and weakly-supervised methods for medical image segmentation.
+GANs jointly optimise a generator and an adversarial discriminator on a set of training data.
+After training has completed, the discriminator is usually discarded and only the generator is used for inference.
+But should we discard discriminators?
+In this work, we argue that training stable discriminators produces expressive loss functions that we can re-use at inference to detect and correct segmentation mistakes.
+First, we identify key challenges and suggest possible solutions to make discriminators re-usable at inference.
+Then, we show that we can combine discriminators with image reconstruction costs (via decoders) to further improve the model.
+Our method is simple and improves the test-time performance of pre-trained GANs.
+Moreover, we show that it is compatible with standard post-processing techniques and it has potentials to be used for Online Continual Learning.
+With our work, we open new research avenues for re-using adversarial discriminators at inference
 ## Keywords
 **GAN** &nbsp; | &nbsp;
 **Segmentation** &nbsp; | &nbsp;